-503208 Simulation Techniques
+503208 Simulation Techniques (3 Credit Hours)

-This course covers the following: Concepts of simulation, the use of simulation in information systems, simulation methodologies, elements of discrete simulation, gathering statistical observations in simulation, collection and analysis of results, simulation languages (with concentration on GPSS or SIMSCRIPT)
+This course covers the following: Concepts of simulation, the use of simulation in information systems, simulation methodologies, elements of discrete simulation, gathering statistical observations in simulation, collection and analysis of results, simulation languages (with a concentration on GPSS or SIMSCRIPT)

-503307 Functional Programming
+503307 Functional Programming (3 Credit Hours)

-This course introduces the functional programming paradigm and the implementation technology for functional programming languages.
-It aims to develop a broad understanding of the benefits of the functional programming style, together with an understanding of implementation issues that are relevant not only to functional languages but also to other systems that require automatic dynamic memory management. understand the basics of the lambda calculus and combinatory and how they are used in the implementation of functional languages; understand the main features of a modern lazy functional language; write non-trivial functional programs; understand the computation, synchronization and memory management issues affecting the sequential and parallel implementation of lazy functional languages; read and understand the research and technical literature on functional programming
+This course introduces the functional programming paradigm and the implementation of technology for functional programming languages.
+It aims to develop a broad understanding of the benefits of the functional programming style, together with an understanding of implementation issues that are relevant not only to functional languages but also to other systems that require automatic dynamic memory management. understand the basics of the lambda calculus and combinatory and how they are used in the implementation of functional languages; understand the main features of a modern lazy functional language; write non-trivial functional programs; understand the computation, synchronisation and memory management issues affecting the sequential and parallel implementation of lazy functional languages; read and understand the research and technical literature on functional programming

-503308 Programming Language Technique and Methodologies
+503308 Programming Language Technique and Methodologies (3 Credit Hours)

-(3 Credit

-Hours)

-This course covers the following: Concepts, design and evaluation criteria, language components, syntax and semantics historical review, evolution of major imperative programming languages, language taxonomy, data types and objects, expressions and statements, subprograms, modules and packages, scope rules and visibility, passing parameters, activation records and call management, concurrent programming, exception handling, functional programming languages, logic programming, object-oriented programming
+This course covers the following: Concepts, design and evaluation criteria, language components, syntax and semantics historical review, the evolution of major imperative programming languages, language taxonomy, data types and objects, expressions and statements, subprograms, modules and packages, scope rules and visibility, passing parameters, activation records and call management, concurrent programming, exception handling, functional programming languages, logic programming, object-oriented programming

-503406 Information Retrieval Systems
+503406 Information Retrieval Systems (3 Credit Hours)